imetatroll/character/importer/dndbeyond/README.md

 ### Go to your character in DND Beyond

 - Login to dnd beyond.
+- Fill out everything that you possibly can.
 - Go to the characters page.
 - Select your character.